Eaton Park Academy

 Q.14b: How are parents involved in the decisions about the learning of our children?

-Parents are invited into school three times a year (in additional to Parent’s Conferences) to contribute and discuss their child’s pupil passport and the support their children will be receiving in school.
+Parents are invited into school three times a year (in addition to family conferences) to contribute and discuss their child’s pupil passport and the support their children will be receiving in school.
 During this meeting teachers will offer advice in how to support your child at home.

 Parents are welcome to contact the school to talk about their children.
 Parents can meet with class teachers or the SENCO if they have any questions regarding their child.